SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-What types of businesses are emerging to facilitate human connection?
+What types of businesses are emerging around paid human connection?

 How has the COVID-19 pandemic influenced the demand for paid companionship?